Lionel Messi: Barcelona

-To gain further match experience, Messi joined Barcelona C in addition to the Juvenil A, playing his first game for the third team on 29 November.
-He helped save them from the relegation zone of the Tercera División, scoring five goals in ten games, including a hat-trick in eight minutes during a Copa del Rey Juvenil match while man-marked by Sevilla's Sergio Ramos.
+To gain further match experience, Messi joined his club's third team, Barcelona C, in addition to the Juvenil A. He helped save the third team from the relegation zone of the Tercera División, scoring five goals in ten games, including a hat-trick in eight minutes during a Copa del Rey Juvenil match.
 His progress was reflected in his first professional contract, signed on 4 February 2004, which lasted until 2012 and contained an initial buyout clause of €30 million.
-A month later, on 6 March, he made his debut for Barcelona B in the Segunda División B, and his buyout clause automatically increased to €80 million.
+A month later, he made his debut for Barcelona B in the Segunda División B, and his buyout clause automatically increased to €80 million.
 He played five games with the B team that season but did not score.
-Physically he was weaker than his opponents, who were often much older and taller, and in training he worked on increasing his muscle mass and overall strength in order to be able to shake off defenders.
+He was physically weaker than his opponents, who were often much older and taller, and he worked on increasing his muscle mass and overall strength.
 Towards the end of the season, he returned to both youth teams, helping the Juvenil B win the league.
 He finished the campaign having scored goals for four of his five teams, with a total of 36 goals in all official competitions.